 Place of Origin.
 The top ten origin states of survey respondents are listed in Table 3.
+While six of the top represented states are from the Southeast, it is worth noting that 7% of visitors came from California, New York and Pennsylvania.
 Figure 3 (on the following page) presents a geographical distribution of where all respondents report as their state of origin.
-Approximately 86% of respondents for the fall quarter reported being from the southeast portion of the United States, including Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee and Texas.
-This figure represents a substantial increase in the relative proportion of visitors from the southeast United States over previous quarters.
+Approximately 63% of respondents claim to be from the southeastern United States, including Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee and Texas.